Master's in Education Policy Studies

 Statement of Purpose: State your purpose in undertaking graduate study in Education Policy at GW (describe academic objectives, research interests, career plans- in relation to your qualifications, and accomplishments.

-One Letter of Recommendation from an academic instructor/advisor or someone who can speak to your academic capabilities.
+Two Letters of Recommendation from an academic instructor/advisor or someone who can speak to your academic capabilities.

 Transcripts from all previously attended colleges or universities